 Munna Bhai M.B.B.S.
 (2003)

-The list of best family drama films would be incomplete without the Munna Bhai series.
+The list of best family Friendly Movies would be incomplete without the Munna Bhai series.
 In the year 2003, Rajkumar Hirani introduced us to Munna Bhai and Circuit with Munna Bhai M.B.B.S.

 The film is actually based on the 1998 English movie Patch Adams.
 The film tells the story of a kind-hearted goon Munna Bhai, played by Sanjay Dutt, who gets admission into a medical school run by Dr. Asthana, played by Boman Irani.
 From there, a series of comedy and a laughter ride begins.